-Instead of specializing in an area such as human resources or accounting, participants in a generalist BBA program study all the different areas offered for specialization.
+Instead of specializing in an area such as human resources or accounting, participants in a generalist BBA program study numerous business-centric fields.
 For instance, this 4-year degree program integrates management, finance, marketing, entrepreneurship, computer information systems and accounting into its curriculum.
 Through simulations and projects, students learn how to become business leaders.
 Entrance into a program requires at least a high school diploma or its GED equivalent.

 Bachelor of Business Administration